chazzconi25/IC322-Portfolio/week01/learning_goals01.md

 **Wireless**
 - 5G Fixed Wireless requires no cabling from CO to homes.
 Internet is cent via beam-forming technology from a provider's base station to a modem in the home.
+- Cabling is often failure prone and costly so avoiding it is good.

 ### I can use queuing, transmission, and propagation delays to calculate total packet delay, I can describe the underlying causes for these delays, and I can propose ways to improve packet delay on a network.